Can Cats Eat Pumpkin Or Is It Bad For Them?

 - Gets rid of constipation caused by lack of fiber

-- Helps control weight by limiting the carb intake
+- Helps control weight and even aids in weight loss by limiting the carb intake

 - Supports urinary health with its fatty acids and antioxidants